Tina Barrett: 2012–present: Music releases, S Club Allstars and S Club 7 reunion

 In May 2012, a teaser video for Barrett's debut solo single "Fire" was released on YouTube and a short clip of the still unfinished video was shown during an interview on LIVE!.
-The final version of the music video was finally released on 27 September 2012.
+The final version of the music video was released on 27 September 2012.
 Barrett announced that her debut album would be released in the end of 2013 and that she intends to tour with the album, but the album has not yet materialised.
 Barrett has also appeared in other music videos which include Russell Grant's version of "The Clapping Song" and as the main dancer in Asian artist Navin Kundra's song "Shudaayi".
 Barrett is also heard in a song called "Boom" by Old Boy which also features rapper Nasty Jack; an accompanying music video has been shot but has not yet been released.
 In 2014 Barrett joined with O'Meara, McIntosh and Cattermole in the S Club 3, which became S Club Party.

 In November 2014, Barrett reunited with the full group for a medley of S Club 7's greatest hits on BBC Children in Need.
 Later, the group announced a sold out arena reunion tour, titled Bring It All Back 2015, which toured the UK in May 2015.
 Following the reunion tour, Barrett continued to perform with O'Meara and McIntosh as S Club 3.
 In November 2016, Barrett released the single "All Fired Up".
 In January 2020, Barrett released "Mwah Mwah", along with the music video filmed in Canada during the S Club 3 tour in the summer of 2019.
 When O'Meara left in 2020, she was replaced the following year by S Club 8 original member Stacey Franks, and the group was renamed "S Club Allstars".

 S Club 7 announced another reunion in February 2023, marking their 25th anniversary.

 Personal life

 In March 2016, Barrett announced she was pregnant with her first child.
-Three months later, she gave birth to a boy named Roman.
+Three months later, she gave birth to a boy.